The Ultimate Cafetière Recipe

 Step 4

-Put in your plunger, but only press it halfway.
+Put the plunger in, but only press it halfway.
 Be gentle when pouring as you don’t want to stir up the grounds that have sunk to the bottom.

-This will give you a much cleaner tasting coffee without any grounds floating around your cup.
+This will give you a much cleaner-tasting cup of coffee without any grounds floating around.

 How to overcome Common Cafetiere Brewing Problems:

 It is important that you make sure you’ve got the perfect grind for your Cafetière.
-If your coffee is ground too fine, it will create harsh bitter flavours in the cup leading to over-extraction plus, you're more likely to get sediment in your cup.
+If your coffee is ground too fine, it will create harsh, bitter flavours in the cup, leading to over-extraction and more sediment in your cup.

-However, if your grind is too coarse, your coffee may under-brewed, weak in taste and it won't unlock all those delicious flavours that have been roasted to perfection.
-The other common Cafetière brewing problems is to do with coffee to water ratio.
+However, if your grind is too coarse, your coffee may be under-brewed, taste weak, and fail to unlock all those delicious flavours that have been roasted to perfection.
+The other common Cafetière brewing problems are related to the coffee-to-water ratio.

 Expert Cafetiere Coffee tips:

-We'd recommend adding the hot water before you grind your coffee beans, and then discarding the water from the vessel before you add your freshly ground coffee.
+We'd recommend adding hot water to the vessel before grinding your coffee beans, then discarding the water before adding your freshly ground coffee.
 This helps maintain a stable temperature.
-Another important tip is to make sure that you thoroughly wash your French press after use.
+Another important tip is to thoroughly wash your French press after each use.

-It is very easy for grounds to get stick to the coffee filter and walls of the vessel.
-If you don't clean it properly, this will lead to sediment in your cup.
+It is very easy for grounds to get stuck to the coffee filter and the vessel walls.
+If you don't clean it properly, sediment will accumulate in your cup.

-Finally, you can also use your Cafetière to make cold brew, to froth milk, and even to steep loose leaf tea if you're really in a pinch!
-If you’re not sure a Cafetière sounds like it’s for you, then check out our other recommended coffee equipment.
+Finally, you can also use your Cafetière to make cold brew, to froth milk, and even to steep loose-leaf tea if you're really in a pinch!
+If you’re not sure a Cafetière is for you, check out our other recommended coffee equipment.